berbiche/dotfiles/README.md

     $ ./result/activate-user
     ```

-4. Activate the system configuration

-    ``` console
-    $ sudo ./result/activate
-    ```

 The configuration is now active and linked.
 You can purge your old configurations at anytime with `sudo nix-collect-garbage -d`.

 ## Configuration